scalate/scalate/scalate-website/src/documentation/user-guide.md

 For more information see the [sbt building instructions](http://scalate.fusesource.org/sbt.html)

+## Using Scalate

+You might want to refer to the [Frameworks Documentation](frameworks.html) to see if there is some specific instructions on using Scalate with your favourite web framework.

+### Using Scalate with JAXRS/Jersey

+Our recommendation is to start with [JOG](jog.html) (Jersey on Guice).

+To get up to speed quickly with JOG try the [Getting Started Guide](getting-started.html)

-## Using Scalate in your Web Application
+### Using Scalate as Servlets in your Web Application

 * Add something like the following to your web.xml file to support Ssp and Scaml pages: